 Why not try QRP one day before you die?
 Life's too short to miss it!

 Back in October of 2004, Tom and I formed the North American QRP CW Club to promote exactly what I'll be talking about on this page - the use of CW/QRP on the ham bands.
-As of January 2014, the NAQCC numbered over 7,100 members and continues to grow making it perhaps the largest CW/QRP club in the world today.
+As of June 2015, the NAQCC numbered over 7,800 members and continues to grow making it perhaps the largest specialty ham radio club in the world with its devotion strictly to CW/QRP operation.
 LIFETIME membership is FREE.
 So if you're reading this, are not a member, and are interested in CW/QRP, I invite you to visit the club web site at http://naqcc.info/ and get yourself signed up pronto.
 Then join in all of our many club activities including our record setting weekday evening 2-hour sprints that regularly draw over 150 participants, of whom, over 100 submit logs.
 Then you'll be doing exactly what I do on the ham bands - helping keep CW and QRP alive and well.

 After being off the air for several years while busy pursuing a career, I returned to ham radio in 1993 when I retired.
 Since then I have operated exclusively with QRP/CW and simple wire antennas.
 For new hams or others who may not be familiar with the term QRP, it means operating with low power.
 The current definition of low power is 5 watts (or less) RF output from your transmitter.
 I take this definition one step further and make it 5 watts (or less) effective radiated power (ERP) from my antenna system.
 I call this minimal QRP.